Did you know most pain can be eliminated with stretching?

 7. Marcia Wade.
 Web MD “The Risks of Belly Fat — and How to Beat Them” Retrieved 9/21/2019 from https://www.webmd.com/diet/obesity/features/the-risks-of-belly-fat#1

 “What’s really the best full body workout?”

 I asked my buddy David at the gym.
 It was 2003, we’d been working out for a few weeks without seeing any results.
 I was growing impatient.
 Does David even know what he’s doing?
 I desperately needed to drop the fat.
-But everyone had different answers, different full body workouts, different everything.
+But everyone had different answers, different full body workouts, workout routines, different everything.
 How can everyone have different opinions?
-I needed a simple way to finally get the results I dreamed about.
+I needed simple exercises to finally get the results I dreamed about.
 Does anyone know the answer?
 Imagine my anger when I discovered the truth about the fitness lies…

 That’s when my fitness journey began.

 Three years earlier in 2000, I set foot inside my first official gym.
 The place was intimidating.
 Everyone moved with purpose.
-I felt nervous, anxious, like I didn’t belong.
+I felt nervous, anxious like I didn’t belong.
 The junior high school dance all over again.

 I was lost.